 - Shopping and banking: improve privacy on financial sites and reduce the chance of credential stuffing and ad-targeting.

-A quick look at top Chrome VPN extensions Edge secure network vpn missing
+A quick look at top Chrome VPN extensions

 - NordVPN affiliate: widely recognized for its strong privacy stance, large server network, and solid Chrome extension with DNS leak protection and a built-in kill switch.
 Expect thousands of servers across dozens of countries, plus streaming-optimized options and robust security features.
 The current offer is a strong value for long-term protection, especially for users who want a trusted brand with a Chrome-focused experience.